gg582/seoulism-intense.vim/README.md

 I have spent some time developing **Seoulism**, a Vim theme that approaches Eastern aesthetics from a systemic and structural perspective.
 My goal was to move away from purely mystical or exotic interpretations of the tradition.

-While the "Five Directional Colors" (오방색, 五方色) originated in broader East Asian philosophy(by Zou Yan), its true value lies in how it was localized and reconfigured into a rigorous system of order within Korean culture.
+While the "Five Directional Colors" (오방색, 五方色) originated in broader East Asian philosophy(by Zou Yan, especially China), its true value lies in how it was localized and reconfigured into a rigorous system of order within Korean culture.
 By stripping away the mystical layers, I found a profound structural and cognitive-scientific core.
 This theme is an exploration of that hidden logic.
 It showcases the systemic thinking inherent in the Korean intellectual tradition.

 **Beyond the "Zen" Cliché**